luisDVA/annotater/README.md

 script.
 Scripts get passed around, code is copied and pasted, and we might not know what certain packages are for.

-The idea is to eventually turn this into an RStudio addin.

 ## Installation

 You can install the development version of annotater from GitHub with: